Hey QT: Release and promotion

 The song was debuted at a Boiler Room show in Los Angeles promoting Hudson Mohawke's Chimes EP.
 A digital broadcast by Eric Wareheim opened the performance.
 Dunham performed the song as QT, opening the act by sitting down and reading a fashion magazine while a voiceover endorsed the QT energy drink.
 Dunham then lip synced "Hey QT" while appearing disinterested.

 Diplo premiered his remix of "Hey QT" on 6 March 2015 through Annie Mac's BBC Radio 1 show.
 His reworking is more subdued, with a drop leading into the chorus.
 The remix was made available as a free download on WeTransfer.

 Critical reception

 Reaction to "Hey QT" was divided; many people responded with confusion or repulsion.
 It received some praise from music critics, placing 84th on The Village Voice's 2014 Pazz & Jop critics' poll.
 "Hey QT" was chosen as number 14 on Pitchfork Media's "100 Best Tracks of 2014".
 Spin ranked the song 4th on its list of "The 101 Best Songs of 2014", The Fader listed the song 3rd, and Fact magazine placed "Hey QT" 37th on its year-end list.
+The Forty-Five's Sophie Walker named it the 39th best hyperpop song of all time.